 Electrical and Computer Engineering

 This program presents a distinctive opportunity to obtain a strong technical education within the context of a broad liberal arts curriculum, resulting in a bachelor of arts degree in engineering studies (not ABET-accredited).
 Engineering courses are combined with courses in the social sciences and humanities.
-Students have great flexibility to double major in a variety of fields.

 Mechanical engineers design, develop, and manufacture artificial limbs, engines, sports equipment, power plants, automobiles, biomedical devices, and a wide variety of consumer items.
 They work in manufacturing, marketing, management, research, education, and system design and development.
-They also play a major role in the mechanical design and manufacture of products.